Especially for You (Don Williams album)

-Especially for You is the eleventh studio album released by country music artist Don Williams.
+Especially for You is the eleventh studio album by American country music artist Don Williams.
 It was released in 1981 (see 1981 in country music).
 Three singles were released from the album which all reached the top ten.
 These were "Miracles" (#4), "If I Needed You" (with Emmylou Harris) (#3) and "Lord, I Hope This Day Is Good" (#1).
 The album peaked at #5 in the U.S. and reached #109 on the Billboard 200.
 This album, paired with his previous album, I Believe in You, were re-released on one CD in 1989.

 Content

 Many songs on this album are covers of earlier songs or would later be covered by other artists.
 "Fair-weather Friends" was released by its co-writer, Johnny Cash in 1982 on his album, The Adventures of Johnny Cash.
-"Years from now" was previously recorded by Bobbi Humphrey in 1977 and would later be made famous by Dr. Hook.
+"Years from Now" was previously recorded by Bobbi Humphrey in 1977 and would later be made famous by Dr. Hook.
 "Lord, I Hope This Day is Good" has been covered by Anne Murray and by Lee Ann Womack on her 2000 album, I Hope You Dance.
 The duet with Emmylou Harris, "If I Needed You", was first recorded by Townes Van Zandt on his 1972 album, The Late Great Townes Van Zandt.